British Gas sorry its agents broke into customers' homes

-LONDON (AP) — The U.K. energy regulator said Thursday it is investigating revelations that debt-collectors working for British Gas broke into customers' homes to install prepay gas meters that left vulnerable people at risk of having their heat cut off.
+LONDON (AP) — The U.K. government said Thursday it was responding to “deeply shocking” revelations that debt-collectors working for British Gas broke into customers' homes to install prepay gas meters that left vulnerable people at risk of having their heating cut off.

-The Times of London reported that debt collectors obtained court warrants to enter the homes of people who had fallen behind with their energy bills.
-They installed meters that make customers pay upfront for their gas supply — if they don’t, they will be cut off.
+The Times of London reported that debt collectors obtained court warrants to enter the homes of people who had fallen behind on their energy bills.
+They installed meters that make customers pay upfront for their gas supply — if they don’t, they are cut off.
 The practice allows firms to get around rules that limit the circumstances in which they can cut off supplies to customers who are in debt.

 The Times said that in the first 11 months of 2022, energy firms applied for 345,000 warrants to force entry into U.K. homes.